kunai-consulting/qwik-design-system/libs/components/src/table/research.md

 While a table can be implemented with many different HTML elements in combination with the relevant ARIA roles, the ARIA Authoring Practices Guide recommends using the native `<table>` elements whenever possible.

+The table element should have an aria-label or aria-labelledby attribute that provides a human-readable label for the table.

 ### Other component libraries:
 - [Dice UI](https://www.diceui.com/docs/components/data-table)
   - > A powerful and flexible data table component for displaying, filtering, sorting, and paginating tabular data.